open-kbs/openkbs/README.md

         ```
         Create an S3 bucket and back up my desktop images to it
         ```

+#### Installing openkbs-ai-server and Integrating Llama 3.2 and Stable Diffusion 3 Locally

+@Todo

 ---

 Create some S3 bucket and backup my desktop images there